Newcastle Disease Management

-The 2013–2016 plan includes vaccination (according to the nationally agreed Newcastle disease vaccination program – Standard operating procedures of commercial domestic chickens in all states and territories.
+The ND Management Plan includes vaccination (according to the nationally agreed Newcastle disease vaccination program – SOPs of commercial domestic chickens in all states and territories.
 In jurisdictions considered to be of low risk for an outbreak of ND, vaccination of short-lived birds (i.e. birds of relatively low risk) may be reduced as per the revised SOPs.
 However, in flocks that opt for reduced vaccination, surveillance protocols as detailed in this plan must be implemented.

 For further information please contact: